-Studying to be an allied health professional
+Studying and training to be an allied health professional

 This page provides an overview of what to consider if you're thinking about a career as an allied health professional (AHP), what you can expect during training and your next steps, once qualified.